michaelorella/lignin-kmc/README.md

 __analyze_adj_matrix__(adjacency)
 - adjacency = dok_matrix = adjacency matrix
-- break_co_bonds = boolean to specify whether C-O bonds should be reomoved to simulate reactive catalytic fractionation (RCF)
+- break_co_bonds = boolean to specify whether C-O bonds should be removed to simulate reactive catalytic fractionation (RCF)
 - return = dict() = maps different measurable quantities to their values predicted from the simulation

 Aggregates analysis of oligomer length and bond types, and these same properties post C-O bond cleavage.